moorepants/learn-multibody-dynamics/generalized-forces.rst

 After completing this chapter readers will be able to:

-- Calculate partial velocities given generalized speeds
+- Calculate partial velocities when given generalized speeds
 - Calculate generalized active forces for a system of particles and rigid bodies
 - Calculate generalized inertia forces for a system of particles and rigid